 1: Download, install and launch AOMEI Backupper.
 Move your mouse pointer to "Backup" and click on it.
 Then, choose "System Backup" from the right list.

 2: First, you are able to edit the default "Task Name".
-At "Step1", you will find the program has automatically chosen the partitions required for a system image.
+You will find the program has automatically chosen the partitions required for a system image.
 This is good for green hands who don't know which drives need to be backed up when creating a system image.

 You can click on it to choose another location.
 To save a system image to a local disk, an external hard drive, a USB flash drive or CD/DVD, please click "This PC" (or "Computer") and choose the destination.
 You can also save a system image to NAS devices or network share by clicking "Share/NAS".

 3: You have almost finished.
 However, to ensure your system image is up-to-date, you'd better to create a scheduled system image backup by ticking the checkbox before "Schedule".
 Here you can create multiple schedules at the same time, such as daily, weekly and monthly.
 After clicking "Advanced", you can choose how to schedule the system image from full backup, incremental backup or differential backup.

 Besides, you can configure backup settings by clicking "Backup Options".
 For example, write a comment, and compress the system image with a higher level, etc.

 4: The "Schedule" or "Options" is optional according to your requirements.
 You can skip the Step 3 and directly click "Start Backup" after choosing the location where to save system image.